Skip to content

 Inclusion criteria

 Common Inclusion Criteria for Healthy Patients and Volunteers: * Female aged 18 to 45; * Woman with regular menstrual cycles (variations in duration, measured between the shortest menstrual cycle) and the longest cycle, remain strictly less than 7 days) between 25 and 35 days; * Woman without hormonal contraception (or NON-hormonal copper IUD) or who has stopped contraception for more than 3 months (and does not wish to take it again); * Woman with a smartphone with an internet connection; * Woman able to understand the objectives and risks of the research and to give informed, dated and signed consent; * Woman affiliated to a social protection health insurance scheme, beneficiary or beneficiary.
-Patient-specific inclusion criteria: * Patient with a diagnosis of Autism Spectrum Disorder without intellectual disability (ASD), according to the criteria of the DSM-5 OR * Patient with a diagnosis of BPD, according to DSM-5 criteria
+Patient-specific inclusion criteria: * Specific inclusion criteria for female patients * Patient with a diagnosis of Autism Spectrum Disorder without intellectual disability (ASD), according to DSM-5 criteria OR * Patient with a diagnosis of BPD, according to DSM-5 criteria OR * Patient meeting the diagnostic criteria for PMDD with the SCID

 Exclusion criteria

 Non-inclusion criteria common to healthy patients and volunteers: * Taking hormonal treatment or synthetic steroids; * Woman using hormonal contraceptives (pill, patch, hormonal IUD, vaginal ring, implant, intramuscular injection); * Pregnancy or breastfeeding on the declaration of the person for less than 3 months; * Desire to become pregnant within 3 months of inclusion; * Endocrinopathies (in particular clinical signs of hyperandrogenism) or untreated gynaecological pathologies that may influence menstrual cycles and/or ovulation; * Participation in another study that may interfere with the study; * Inability to give the person informed information (person in an emergency or life-threatening situation); * Woman under judicial protection; * Woman under guardianship or curatorship; * Woman hospitalized for a period \> 24 hours Patient-specific non-inclusion criteria: * Patient with a diagnosis of psychotic disorder; * Patient with a diagnosis of severe substance use disorder, i.e., presence of 6 or more symptoms; * Patient with a diagnosis of bipolar disorder type I or II or cyclothymia; * Patient with a diagnosis of co-occurring ASD and BPD; * Patient with an intellectual disability (IQ ≤ 70); * Patient with neurological comorbidity (e.g., acquired brain injury); * Patient on treatment that alters physiological response (heart rhythm, e.g., beta-blockers).
-Non-inclusion criteria specific to healthy volunteers: * Woman with a psychiatric, neurodevelopmental or neurological history; * Woman on psychotropic therapy or treatment that modifies physiological parameters (e.g., beta-blockers).
+Non-inclusion criteria specific to healthy volunteers: \- Woman with a psychiatric, neurodevelopmental, or neurological history;

 Design outcomes